great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.rst

 The newly profiled Expectations are stored in an :ref:`Expectation Suite`.

-For now, they're stored in a JSON file in a subdirectory subdirectory of your ``great_expectations/`` folder.
+For now, they're stored in a JSON file in a subdirectory of your ``great_expectations/`` folder.
 You can also configure Great Expectations to store Expectations to other locations, like S3, postgresql, etc. We'll come back to these options in the last step of the tutorial.

-If you open up the suite in ``great_expectations/expectations/something-something.json`` in a text editor, you'll see:
+If you open up the suite in ``great_expectations/expectations/npidata_pfile_20200511-20200517/warning.json`` in a text editor, you'll see:

 .. code-block:: JSON